Vietnam.vn - Nền tảng quảng bá Việt Nam

 “Our Border Guard Station has a clean water filtration system to serve the people, but it only runs for a few hours a day due to lack of fuel.
 This morning (July 31), a benefactor understood this situation and sponsored 4 million VND (equivalent to 200 liters of fuel) to operate the water filtration system and generator to serve the people,” said Lieutenant Colonel Nguyen Van Thuong.

-At the headquarters of the Nhon Mai Commune People's Committee, Mr. Le Hong Thai - Chairman of the Commune People's Committee said that the commune headquarters was severely damaged after the flood, the electricity and water systems were completely cut off.
-To maintain all activities of the commune, all rely on generator power and relief water.
-Therefore, the supply of gasoline and oil is very important.
+At the Nhon Mai Commune People's Committee headquarters, Mr. Le Hong Thai, Chairman of the Commune People's Committee, said that the commune headquarters suffered heavy damage after the floods, and the electricity and water systems were completely cut off.
+Maintaining all commune activities relies on generator power and relief water supplies.
+Therefore, the supply of gasoline and diesel is very important.

 Transporting fuel to flood-hit areas in Nhon Mai and My Ly.
 Clip: Hoai Thu